Our World (1967 TV program): The Crowded World

-Back in BBC's TC1 studio in London, a section about human overpopulation was introduced starting at the Controlled Environment Research Laboratory (CERES), the Commonwealth Scientific and Industrial Research Organisation (CSIRO)'s phytotron in Canberra, Australia, featuring plant physiologist Lloyd Evans who was carrying out experiments to extend the frequency of cereal crop cycles – reported by Eric Hunter – and continuing at New York City, at Ikushima shrimp farm in Takamatsu, Japan, at a farm in Wisconsin, United States, at Habitat 67 housing complex in the International and Universal Exposition in Montreal, Canada and finishing at Cumbernauld, Scotland – reported by Magnus Magnusson –.
+Back in BBC's TC1 studio in London, a section about human overpopulation was introduced starting at the Controlled Environment Research Laboratory (CERES).
+Next, the Commonwealth Scientific and Industrial Research Organisation (CSIRO)'s phytotron in Canberra, Australia, featured plant physiologist Lloyd Evans.
+He was carrying out experiments to extend the frequency of cereal crop cycles and was reported by Eric Hunter.
+Urban, maritime and rural scenes were shown from New York City; Ikushima shrimp farm in Takamatsu, Japan; a farm in Wisconsin, United States; Habitat 67 housing complex at Expo 67 in Montreal; and Cumbernauld, Scotland – as reported by Magnus Magnusson.

 Aspiration to Physical Excellence

-Back in BBC's TC1 studio in London, a section about men and women trying to achieve their best was introduced starting at Empire Pool in Vancouver, Canada, featuring swimmer Elaine Tanner trying to break the 110-yard butterfly World Record – reported by Ted Reynolds –, and continuing at the Equestrian Circle in Castellazzo di Bollate, Italy, featuring riders Piero D'Inzeo and Raimondo D'Inzeo – reported by Alberto Giubilo –, at Söderfors, Sweden, featuring canoeists Gert Fredriksson, Gunnar Utterberg, Lars Andersson and Rolf Pettersson and finishing at Calanque de Callelongue in Marseille, France aboard the maiden voyage of the Téléscaphe, the very first underwater cable car.
+Back in BBC's TC1 studio in London, a section about people trying to achieve their best was introduced starting at Empire Pool in Vancouver, Canada, featuring swimmer Elaine Tanner trying to break the 110-yard butterfly World Record –reported by Ted Reynolds–, and continuing at the Equestrian Circle in Castellazzo di Bollate, Italy, featuring riders Piero D'Inzeo and Raimondo D'Inzeo –reported by Alberto Giubilo–; at Söderfors, Sweden, featuring canoeists Gert Fredriksson, Gunnar Utterberg, Lars Andersson and Rolf Pettersson; and, finishing at Calanque de Callelongue in Marseille, France aboard the maiden voyage of the Téléscaphe, the very first underwater cable car.